President Trump Addresses Black Supporters In Atlanta

 — Valencia E. Jones (@vjreports3) September 26, 2020

-Black Voices For Trump helped organize the event and acknowledged some have found the president’s way with words offensive.
+Black Voices For Trump helped organize the event and acknowledged some have found the president’s way with words to be offensive.

 “I want people to vote based on what someone has done, not so much on what they’ve said, because Joe Biden’s said some interesting things too,” said Black Voices For Trump Co-Chair Stacy Washington, recalling when Biden said to the Black community, “If you don’t vote for me, you ain’t Black.”